catalyzeio/gcm/README.md

 * keys must be 32 bytes in length
 * IVs should be 12 bytes in length
+* keys and IVs never be reused in combination

 ## How it works

-File encryption is achieved by splitting files into chunks of a predefined size (1 MB at the time of writing this) and performing GCM encryption on each chunk.
+File encryption is achieved by splitting files into chunks of a predefined size (1 MB at this time) and performing GCM encryption on each chunk.
 The output of each operation is appended to a file.
 This entire output file is the final result of this GCM file encryption utility.

 ## Overhead

 Because of the nature of all Authenticated Encryption with Associated Data (AEAD) algorithms, such as GCM, there is a small amount of overhead added to each piece of encrypted data.
-This additional piece of data is called the `TAG` and is a fixed size of 16 bytes.
-In this implementation, the TAG is appended to the output file.
+This additional piece of data, called the `TAG`, is a fixed size of 16 bytes.
+In this implementation, the TAG is appended to each encrypted chunk in the output file.

 In total, this algorithm produces `16 bytes * ceil(plainTextFileSize bytes / 1048576 bytes)` of overhead (1048576 bytes is 1 MB).
 For a 1 MB file, the total encrypted file size will be `1048576 bytes + 16 bytes = 1048592 bytes`.

 ## Tests

 This implementation passes all test samples from [IEEE](http://www.mail-archive.com/stds-p1619@listserv.ieee.org/msg00548.html) and [NIST](http://csrc.nist.gov/groups/ST/toolkit/BCM/documents/proposedmodes/gcm/gcm-revised-spec.pdf).
 However, it should be noted that those test samples are designed for small inputs and not for large file encryption.
-There is no clear standard for large file encryption using GCM.